 Grand Park

-Every Wednesday and Friday from 12:15 pm – 1:00 pm, there’s something new to look forward to at lunchtime in Downtown: Grand Park’s popular yoga sessions are now year-round!
+Every Wednesday and Friday from 12:00 pm to 12:45 pm, there’s something new to look forward to, no matter your skill level, at lunchtime Downtown: Grand Park’s popular yoga sessions are now year-round!
 Led by L.A.’s best yogis in Grand Park, participants have the opportunity to relax, rejuvenate, and re-energize.
-Lunch À La Park Yoga reTREAT will take place on the park’s Community Terrace between Hill and Broadway.

 SoHo Yoga

-SoHo Yoga offers two locations – one in Downtown Los Angeles and one in Hermosa Beach.
-SoHo Yoga believes “yogis of all levels should be able to experience everything that yoga has to offer.”
-A variety of classes are offered at both locations, both heated and non-heated classes, with classes lasting 45, 60, and 75 minutes.
-Classes are available for all levels.
-Take advantage of their offer to try out 30 days for $30.
-Check the website for details.
+SoHo Yoga offers both heated and non-heated studio yoga classes as well as outdoor beach yoga.
+SoHo Yoga believes yogis of all levels should be able to experience everything that yoga has to offer.
+A variety of classes are offered that should fit into anyone’s schedule.
+Classes last 30, 45, 60, and 75 minutes and are available for all levels.
+Check the website for further details.

-Yogaraj believes that yoga “lifts your spirit, opens your heart, sharpens your mind, nourishes your body, and provides a much needed training ground for the everyday trials of being human.”
-They offer a variety of classes as well as a new student trail offer of 10 days unlimited yoga for $20.
+Yogazan believes that yoga lifts your spirit, opens your heart, sharpens your mind, nourishes your body, and provides a much-needed training ground for the everyday trials of being human.
+They offer a variety of classes as well as a new student trial offer of 10 days of unlimited yoga for $20.
 Sign-up online.
 Check the website for parking information.

 Black Dog Yoga

-If you live in the Sherman Oaks area and are looking for a yoga studio, then look no further than Black Dog Yoga.
-At Black Dog Yoga, you’ll find an “eclectic mix of yoga styles suitable for all levels from beginners to advanced.”
-They offer more than 70 classes each week, and vary from 55-90 minutes in length including Yoga for Vets (and Active Duty), Candlelight Flow, Body Sculpt, Gentle Yoga/Healthy Backs, Intermediate Hatha, and more.
+If you live in the Studio City area and are looking for a yoga studio, then look no further than Black Dog Yoga.
+At Black Dog Yoga, you’ll find an eclectic mix of yoga styles suitable for all levels from beginners to advanced.
+They offer more than 50 classes each week that are generally about 55 minutes in length including Basics, Candlelight Flow, Gentle Flow, Hatha, and more.
 Check the website for details about their new student special.

 Harmony Yoga

-At Harmony Yoga, visitors “can expect uniformly well rounded, creative, quality classes instructed in a nurturing, non-completive, and safe environment.”
-It has been a South Bay favorite since opening in 1999.
-They strive to help visitors find and maintain the three “h’s” – Health, Happiness, and Harmony.
-In addition to a number of adult classes, Harmony Yoga also offers kids classes (for ages 3-8).
+At Harmony Yoga, visitors “can expect uniformly well-rounded, creative, quality classes instructed in a nurturing, non-completive, and safe environment.”
+The studio has been a South Bay favorite since opening in 1999.
+They strive to help visitors find and maintain the three “h’s” — Health, Happiness, and Harmony.
+In addition to a number of adult classes, Harmony Yoga also offers kids classes (for ages 3–8).
 Keep in mind they do not have showers on site.
-But do offer discounted rates to students, seniors (60+), military, police, firefighters, and teachers.

 Santa Monica Pier